sauce-archives/help/docs/tools/appium/introduction.md

 title: Introduction
 layout: en
 permalink: docs/tools/appium/introduction/
+alias: /docs/testing-tools/automation/appium/
 ---

-<h3 id="introduction">Introduction</h3>
+<h3 id="about-appium">About Appium</h3>

-Appium is an open-source test automation framework for mobile apps &ndash; native, hybrid and web apps are supported.
+Appium is an open-source test-automation framework for mobile apps &ndash; native, hybrid and web apps are supported.
 It drives iOS and Android apps using the WebDriver <a href="https://code.google.com/p/selenium/wiki/JsonWireProtocol" target="_blank">JSON wire protocol</a>.
 Selenium also uses the JSON wire protocol.
 If you are familiar with Selenium for web testing, Appium will definitely be easy to get started with.<br>
 If you have any doubts, have a look at our <a href="/docs/guides/tutorials-appium/">Appium Tutorial Series</a>, where we help you set up Appium on your system and run your first test.

 <h3 id="reporting">Reporting</h3>